Drug Possession Attorney in St. Louis

 the best strategy is teaming up with The Hammer Law Firm, LLC and our

-drug crimes lawyers in St. Louis, Missouri.
-By analyzing the details of
+drug possession lawyers in St. Louis, Missouri.
+By analyzing the details

-your arrest, evidence collected during discovery, and studying the probably
+of your arrest, evidence collected during discovery, and studying the

-moves of the prosecution, we can construct a defense that works towards
+probably moves of the prosecution, we can construct a defense that works

-an optimal case resolution, which may be a not guilty verdict, case dismissal,
+towards an optimal case resolution, which may be a not guilty verdict,